kgryte/dirtree/README.md

 	};
 ```

 The filters are the same as for `tree.search()`.
 The `encoding` option is the file [encoding](http://nodejs.org/api/fs.html#fs_fs_readfile_filename_options_callback).
 The `concat` flag indicates whether the file content should be concatenated and returned as a `string`.
-If set to `false`, the file content is returned in an `object`, where each field is the absolute file path and each value is the corresponding file content.
+If set to `false`, the file content is returned as an `object`, where each field is the absolute file path and each value is the corresponding file content.

 To read leaves and concatentate the file content into a single string,